 U3D, Maya, 3ds Max, CINEMA 4D, LightWave, DirectX, COLLADA and FBX file formats, with proper bone re-orientation, off-axis scaling removal, and so forth.

 Proper utilization of the U3D "modifier pipeline" concept associated with each mesh, such that animation modifiers, skinning modifiers and CLOD (continuous level of detail) modifiers are ideally set up for each mesh object.

 Object, camera and light animation export, as well as hierarchy processing and export.
 Okino's Arctic toolkit provides the front-end to the U3D animation export system, and thus fully utilizes its "dense matrix" keyframe resampling and reduction algorithms.
 Arctic also is used to ensure that all Euler animation output is properly exported (because Euler animation conversion can be fraught with problems).

-Embedding of almost every possible 2D bitmap file format inside U3D files (complete list of supported formats is listed on the following Okino WEB page: 'http://www.okino.com/conv/filefrmt_2dimport.htm'.
+Embedding of all major 2D bitmap file formats inside of U3D files.
 If you do not wish to embed the 2D bitmap images, then support exists for automatic bitmap conversion to a desired 2D file format for file referencing from within the U3D file.

 Material export including ambient/diffuse/specular/luminous colors, shading coefficients, associated texture maps, opacity, Phong shininess and dozens of options to override or tweak any of these parameters prior to exporting.